dantemattson/my-go-dev-tour-answers/README.md

 ## Exercise Images
 Rewrite the earlier picture generator in the "Slices" exercise to implement image.Image instead of a slice.
 A custom Image type is defined and the `ColorModel`, `Bounds` and `At` functions are implemented to be able to call pic.ShowImage.

+## Exercise Equivalent Binary Trees
+Using the golang tour tree package, implement and test the `Walk` function.
+Implement the `Same` function and test it.

+## Exercise Web Crawler
+Used Go's concurrency features to parallelise a web crawler.
+Modified the `Crawl` function to fetch URLs in parallel without fetching the same URL twice.
+Crawl uses `fetcher` to recursively crawl pages starting with `url`, to a maximum of `depth`.